-Appeal
+6. Appeal

 If a parent feels the Headteacher has dismissed their request in a manner that falls outside the bounds of this policy, they can appeal to the Chair of Governors (via the school) for their case to be reconsidered.
-If the Chair of Governors feels the parents claim needs further investigation, he/she will nominate a Governor to review the case.
-His/her decision will be final.
+If the Chair of Governors feels the parent's claim needs further investigation, they will nominate a Governor to review the case.
+The nominated governor's decision will be final.